All Episodes

 And it's a tribute to both of you.

-But do you agree with me that most the majority, the overwhelming majority, Spencer, view racism as evil, which it is repugnant and disgusting?
+But do you agree with me that most, the majority, the overwhelming majority, Spencer, view racism as evil, which it is repugnant and disgusting?

-And they absolutely, Sean, listen, civil societies exist because the majority of people choose to obey the law.
+Listen, civil societies exist because the majority of people choose to obey the law.

 If that was not the case, we would not elected a Barack Obama.